Ho1yShif/Ho1yShif/README.md

 ### Projects 📚

 #### Classification of Fall Out Boy Eras
-- Used classification algorithms to determine if a machine can differentiate between musical styles
+- Used classification algorithms to determine if a machine can differentiate between a band's musical styles
-- Extracted and cleaned a music dataset using Spotipy and LyricsGenius APIs with Regular Expressions
+- Built and cleaned a music database using Spotipy and LyricsGenius APIs with Regular Expressions
-- Developed logistic regression algorithm from scratch and implemented it as a neural network
+- Developed logistic regression algorithm from scratch in Python and NumPy
+- Implemented logistic regression as a single-layer neural network in PyTorch
+- Compared performance with other binary classification models
 - Resources: [Report](https://docs.google.com/document/d/1r6A2JHU6jtBoxAq3eWm2eP08l_u6KRtKTEpcoQXS84I/edit) | [Repository](https://github.com/Ho1yShif/FOB_LR_Public)

 #### NJ Flood Prediction and Mitigation